-ACII 2019 will host the following special sessions:
+ACII 2019 invites contributions in the form of papers, to the following special sessions:

 - Upskilling the workforce through Affective Computing

 - New techniques to recognize and quantify the subtle nuances of human soft skills.

 - Evaluation of the new algorithms in the context of upskilling the workforce.

 - Use cases of designing new applications of affective computing in the context of future of work.

 - Feedback strategies

 - Designing new feedback strategies for improving human ability.

 - Social implications of advancing affective computing that understands human soft skills.

 - Emotion and Affective Technologies for Inclusive Mental Health: Bringing Communities Together